History of Dakota Meyer in Timeline

 On January 29, 2018, Dakota Meyer filed for divorce from Bristol Palin, citing a "conflict of personalities".

-In March 2018, Dakota Meyer co-authored an op-ed calling for the legalization of medical cannabis in Kentucky, advocating for its benefits for veterans with PTSD and as a means to reduce opioid usage.
+In March 2018, Dakota Meyer co-authored an op-ed advocating for the legalization of medical cannabis in Kentucky, citing its potential benefits for veterans with PTSD.